-Note: Interest on borrowings is calculated on borrowings held as at 31 December 2016 and 2015, respectively.
-Floating-rate interest is estimated using the current interest rate as at 31 December 2016 and 2015, respectively.
+Note: Interests on borrowings were calculated on borrowings held as at 31 December 2018 (2017: same).
+Floating-rate interests were estimated using the current interest rate as at 31 December 2018 (2017: same).

 3.2 Capital management

 The Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern in order to provide returns for the owners and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.